A motor-compatible kayak offers tremendous freedom and the ability to explore and traverse greater distances.

-If you plan on doing multi-day trips, I’d recommend finding a boat with at least some watertight storage to protect your gear from the elements.
+If you plan on doing multi-day trips, I’d recommend finding a motorized kayak with at least some watertight storage to protect your gear from the elements.
 Nothing ruins a camping trip faster than a wet sleeping bag.

 Short or Long Trips

-If you’re looking for a boat with a motor, you should be able to do some longer trips.
+If you’re looking for a kayak with a motor, you should be able to do some longer trips.

 Select a boat with a seat that is padded on both the back and bottom with adjustable straps.

-This is where higher-end, more expensive kayaks separate themselves from their cheaper counterparts.
+This is where higher-end, more expensive motorized kayaks separate themselves from their cheaper counterparts.

 Especially if you plan on doing some fishing, select a boat that has multiple rod holders and preferably a paddle holder so that everything stays securely in place when not in use.

-Most kayaks in this class have some sort of adaptor that allows you to customize your boat.
+The best motorized kayaks all have some sort of adaptor that allows you to customize your boat.